openturns/openturns/python/doc/usecases/use_case_fireSatellite.rst

-Different deterministic quantities are also present :
+Different deterministic quantities are also present:

 - :math:`c` :  the speed of light, 2.9979e8 m/s